SmellyFatDuck/SectionScroll.js/README.md

 This plugin allows you to use any number of containers and, obviously, sections.

-Simply enter the selector for your container and the selector for your sections then you're done!
+Simply enter the selector for your container, the selector for your sections, and the scroll animation duration then you're done!

 ## Usage